-- "Sticky" example from aviation: the display of the aircraft's bank angle to pilots. - "Outside-in" "ground-referenced" "bird's-eye" display (moving plane, fixed ground) conforms to the principle of the moving part, but violates the pilot's frame of reference. - "Inside-out" "pilot's eye" "moving horizon" display violates the principle of the moving part but congruent with the pilot's frame of reference. - A compromise: The Frequency-Separated Display - Rapid control movement induces "outside-in" display change. - When the pilot enters into a gradual turn, the horizon and plane slowly rotate to an "inside-out" format. - Thus, at high frequencies, when motion perception is dominant, the principle of the moving part is followed.
+"Sticky" example from aviation: the display of the aircraft's bank angle to pilots.

+- · A compromise: The Frequency-Separated Display - Rapid control movement induces "outside-in" display change. - When the pilot enters into a gradual turn, the horizon and plane slowly rotate to an "inside-out" format. - Thus, at high frequencies, when motion perception is dominant, the principle of the moving part is followed.
 At low frequencies, the static principle of compatibility of frame of reference is followed

-ISE 412 - 9
+ISE 412 -

-- 9. Proximity compatibility principle (Wickens & Carswell, 1995).

-Promote integration of information (where appropriate.)

-Recall gestalt human tendency to perceive complex configurations as complete entities
+- 9. Proximity compatibility principle (Wickens & Carswell, 1995). - Promote integration of information (where appropriate.) - gestalt human tendency to perceive complex configurations as complete entities

 Note: This carries over into design of controls, in that the spatial arrangement of displays should be preserved in the controls.
-(Example: stove controls.) - 10.
-Principle of multiple resources.
+(Example: stove controls.)

-We'll discuss this when we discuss multiple resource theory.
+- 10. Principle of multiple resources. - We'll discuss this when we discuss multiple resource theory.

-Memory Principles
+• Memory Principles

-11. Principle of knowledge in the world.
+- 11. Principle of knowledge in the world.

-Knowledge "in the world" is more reliable than knowledge "in the head".
+- The "penny" experiment

-Tradeoff: space constraints, information overload (requires careful design.)
+- Tradeoff: space constraints, information overload (requires careful design.)

-12. Principle of predictive aiding.
+- 12. Principle of predictive aiding.

-Example: predictive display for aircraft
+- Example: predictive display for aircraft

-\leq

-1

-1 Principle of consistency.

-Consistent with other systems as well as other displays for "this" system.

-Consistent with user's mental model of how things work.
+- 13. Principle of consistency. - Consistent with other systems as well as other displays for "this" system. - Consistent with user's mental model of how things work. - Others?

-• Others?

-ı

-19 ISE 412 - 9 9/